MLDiva/Deep-Learning/README.md

 - 👋 Hi, I’m @MLDiva
-- 👀 My interests are Machine Learning and Python Software Development
+- 👀 My interests are Deep Learning and Generative AI
 - 💻 I’m currently doing a deep dive into Deep Learning
 - 📫 You can reach me at rebeccaanneblack[at]mac[dot]com